CSC207-UofT/course-project-feedme/Phase 1/progress_report.md

 following the clean architecture.

 ### TODO
 In Phase 2, I will finish the order system and write testcases.
-If there are extra, I will implement GUI features.
+If there is extra time, I will implement GUI features.

 ## Lulu Cheng
 I worked with Francis to complete the interaction between our software and the restaurant owner.
 To meet the clean